FahadIbnaTuhin/FahadIbnaTuhin/README.md

   <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=fahadibnatuhin&" alt="fahadibnatuhin" /></p>

   Thank you for visiting!
 Looking forward to future collaborations.
-Feel free to reach out for any inquiries or discussions.
+Feel free to reach out for any inquiries or discussions
 </div>